kyrapatrick/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

 - Installation of Internet Information Services (IIS) in Windows.
-- Open IIS as an administrator and regiser PHP frm within IIS.
+- Open IIS as an administrator and register PHP manager from within IIS.
 - Install osTicket with additional extensions enabled.
 - Reload IIS with osTicket created as the MySQL Database.